 Ohio Stadium gates will open two hours prior to kickoff.
 St. John Arena doors will open four hours prior to kickoff for The Ohio State University Marching Band’s Skull Session.

 Guest Services booths are located near Gate 13, Gate 14 and near sections 5A, 38A, 2B, 5C and 6C.
 The friendly and knowledgeable staff members are available to assist our guests with potential questions, comments or concerns.
 These booths are open from gate opening until 20 minutes after the game.
 Our Guest Service Booth staff members are in place to help ensure our guests receive outstanding customer service at Ohio Stadium.

-Lost and Found is located on the concourse at Section 5A and remains open for 30 minutes after the game.
+Lost and Found is located on the concourse at Section 5A and remains open for 30 minutes after the game or show.
 If you need to try to find your item after the event has ended and you have left, submit a Lost Item Report and we will try to match it up with the items that were found/logged.
 Reports will be viewed on the next business day (i.e. the facility is closed on Sundays following a game and staff are not available to assist).
-Found items that have been matched to your report will be mailed/shipped directly to you or can be held for pickup for 30 days following the event.
+Found items that have been matched to your lost item report will be mailed/shipped directly to you or can be held for pickup for 30 days following the event.
 Guests are responsible for the mailing/shipping fee.
 Ohio Stadium is not open on a daily basis with any public business hours.
 To search for a lost item, please report it by submitting a Lost Item Report.

 Guests with children at the game are encouraged to visit the Guest Services booths located near Gate 13, Gate 14 and near sections 5A, 38A, 2B, 5C and 6C to obtain a wristband for their children.
 An emergency name and phone number can be put on the wristband that would be used in the case of a lost person.